Harrogate: Economy

-The Great Yorkshire Showground is the hub of the regional agricultural industry, hosted by the Yorkshire Agricultural Society.
-The Great Yorkshire Show, Countryside Live and the twice yearly Harrogate Flower Shows take place there annually.
-The many business visitors to Harrogate sustain a number of large hotels, some originally built for visitors to the Spa.
+Shopping and dining

-Harrogate's main shopping district is focused on Cambridge Street, Oxford Street, Beulah Street and James Street where most of the high street shops can be found.
+Harrogate has a strong and varied economy.
+The town's main shopping district is focused on Cambridge Street, Oxford Street, Beulah Street and James Street where most of the high street shops can be found.
 There is a wide range of boutique and designer shopping on Parliament Street and in the Montpellier Quarter, as well as independent shopping around Commercial Street.

 Eating out is popular in Harrogate, and the town is well served by restaurants.
 Parliament Street and Cheltenham Parade are lined with many independent and chain restaurants, while there is a concentration of chain restaurants on John Street and Albert Street.